 Focusing is a natural process that most of us tap into from time to time, though we may not know we do it.
 Whenever you're aware of a vague but insistent gut feeling that something is not OK, or know inside you that something else 'just feels right', you are listening to what your body is telling you.
 This is the beginning of Focusing.
 Sensing into your body in this way can help you to know yourself more clearly and to live more authentically from your inner knowing.
-It isn't a spiritual practice as such and doesn't require any kind of spiritual belief, but you may also find it brings about a more real sense of what spirituality means for you.
+It isn't a spiritual practice as such and doesn't require any kind of spiritual belief, but you may also find it awakens a more real sense of what spirituality means for you.

 Focusing can bring about a sense of aliveness and transformation which can enhance almost any area of life.
 For instance, it can help you with: